'We fail our children miserably if we assume the school can do everything'

 No Outsiders has had a big impact in schools across town.
 NEP funded training for Mrs Hammond and Ms Maynes and it gave a fantastic focus to World Book Day this year, fitting beautifully with being useful and kind and ready to learn.

-Since September 2012 Kingsmead alumni have benefitted from and contributed to the excellent education at Sir John Deane's.
+Since September 2012 our ex pupils have benefitted from and contributed to the excellent education for sixth formers at Sir John Deane's.
 Students provide excellent role models and support for our children as learning mentors.
-They also support young musicians, sport and science staff and students make an invaluable contribution to Science Week.
+They have also supported young musicians, sportsmen and women and science staff and students make an invaluable contribution to Science Week.

 We have also shared some of our practice around students with specific difficulties and attendance with the college.